Technologicat/unpythonic/README.md

 In contrast, in a `let*` form, attempting such a definition is *a compile-time error*, because at any point in the sequence of bindings, only names found earlier in the sequence have been bound.
 See [TRG on `let`](https://docs.racket-lang.org/guide/let.html).

-Our versions of `letrec` behave like `let*` in that if `valexpr` is not a function, it may only refer to bindings above it.
-But we still allow mutually recursive function definitions, hence the name.
+Our `letrec` behaves like `let*` in that if `valexpr` is not a function, it may only refer to bindings above it.
+But this is only enforced at run time, and we allow mutually recursive function definitions, hence `letrec`.

 Inspiration: [[1]](https://nvbn.github.io/2014/09/25/let-statement-in-python/) [[2]](https://stackoverflow.com/questions/12219465/is-there-a-python-equivalent-of-the-haskell-let) [[3]](http://sigusr2.net/more-about-let-in-python.html).